r89shi/curl-brute-force/README.md

 # Files

 The main file is called **postCurl.sh**.
-It's very simple to use, you have to pass three parameters.
+It's very simple to use, you just have to pass three parameters.

 > **First**, for juice shop app you'll use the email. e.g admin@juice-sh.op
 > **Second**, The host: http://localhost:3000/rest/user/login